-The Veteran Advocacy Project at the Urban Justice Center provides free civil legal services to low-income veterans, with a focus on those living with Post Traumatic Stress, Traumatic Brain Injury, and substance use problems.
+The Veteran Advocacy Project provides free civil legal services to low-income veterans, with a focus on those living with Post Traumatic Stress, Traumatic Brain Injury, and substance use problems.

 We are partnered with VA hospitals, mental health clinics, and local veterans’ groups to reach servicemembers where they are.
 While our attorneys tackle the legal challenges, our advocates ensure that our clients are connected to appropriate social services.
 With a dedicated team, the project allows veterans to achieve the stability needed to regain their health and rebuild their lives.